 Tired of squeezing through narrow streets while sharing the cobblestones with about a million other tourists?

-To get there, take trams #3 or #7 or it’s an easy walk from the Metro C (the red line) from stop Vysehrad, click to use the Prague Metro trip planner.
+To get there, take trams #3 or #7.
+Or it’s an easy walk from the Metro C (the red line) – get off at the Vysehrad stop, and it’s about a ten-minute walk.
+Click to use the Prague Metro trip planner.

 The area around Vysehrad Castle is beautifully kept and makes for an enjoyable afternoon walking around the grounds.
 There’s even a beer garden if you get thirsty!

 Entrance to the grounds surrounding Vysehrad is free, but entrance to buildings and tours require a fee.
 However, if you purchase a Prague Card, admission is included.